ooni/translations/Readme.md

 # OONI Translations

+If you would like to improve translations for OONI software check out our [Guidelines](./Guidelines.md) and sign up for a transifex account here: https://transifex.com/otf/ooniprobe/dashboard/ (translations are automatically synched from transifex).

 This repository contains all the translations for OONI software.

 It requires python 3 and has been tested on `Python 3.6.1`.